aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 }
 ```

-`ReadDom` returns the content the target document, but does not modify it; `WriteDom`, on the other hand, sets the new content of the target document to `newDom`.
+`ReadDom` returns the content of the target document, but does not modify it; `WriteDom`, on the other hand, sets the new content of the target document to `newDom`.

 In addition, a script can modify various properties of a document,
 such as its width, height, domain, and title.
 For our discussion of